 Anna Garcia booked her first national commercial as the star of Duracell's most recent spot.
 It was directed by comedy legends Tim Heidecker and Eric Warheim.
 Watch the commerical below -- and check out Anna's website to see what she's been up to!

-SAC Alumna Jackie Turner would like you to know that bananas do not grow on trees.
+FTVM Alumna Jackie Turner would like you to know that bananas do not grow on trees.
 Figuratively or literally.
 And that's important, because as consumers we rarely consider the consequences of our consumption, especially when those consequences occur thousands of miles from our grocery stores.